TerraMA2/bdqueimadas/README.md

 ## Instructions for Running

+Below we show the steps to run BDQueimadas:

+- Place the application folder into the Apache root directory.

-To run BDQueimadas you need to set the path to the TerraMA2 in the index.html file:
+- Set the path to the TerraMA2 in the index.html file (bdqueimadas/views/index.html):

 ```
 <script src="http://localhost/terrama2/webapp/js/terrama2.js" type="text/javascript"></script>